Mr. PlayasMexico's Insider Beach Guide

 Bacalar vs Tulum: The Honest Comparison

-Tulum and Bacalar are both on the Quintana Roo coast, both popular with the same type of traveler, and both frequently described with the word "magical."
-But they are fundamentally different places that attract the same crowd for different reasons.
-Here is the real comparison.
+Tulum and Bacalar are both in Quintana Roo, both popular with the same type of traveler, and both frequently described with the word "magical."
+They are also fundamentally different places that reward different things.
+One has world-class restaurants and Instagram ruins; the other has cheaper lagoon-front hotels and room to breathe.
+Here is the honest comparison.

 The Water

-Bacalar wins.
-The Lagoon of Seven Colors is exactly what it sounds like — seven distinct shades of blue caused by varying depths and limestone deposits.
-It is calm, warm, and swimmable year-round.
-Tulum's beaches are Caribbean beautiful, but sargassum season (May–September) can make the shoreline unpleasant.
-Bacalar's lagoon never has sargassum.
+Bacalar's Lagoon of Seven Colors is exactly what it sounds like — seven distinct shades of blue and green caused by varying depths and the white limestone bottom beneath.
+The water is calm, warm, and swimmable year-round from any dock or lagoon-front property.
+There is no sargassum: the lagoon is freshwater-fed and enclosed.

 Prices